tempbottle/comm-1/README.md

   - acknowledgement has signature of message recipient (using their private key)
 0. Network nodes drop messages after verifying their acknowledgement
 0. Network nodes re-announce acknowledgement a reasonable number of times

+## Development

+You need to have the protobuf crate installed and in your path.
+Add your multirust crate bin path to your `PATH` if you use multirust:

+    cargo install protobuf
+    PATH=~/.multirust/toolchains/stable/cargo/bin:$PATH